-Mr Clifton Tan gualified with the Association of Chartered and Certified Accountants in 1980 (ACCA).
+Mr Tan qualified with the Association of Chartered and Certified Accountants in 1980 (ACCA).
 He was subsequently conferred with the Fellowship from the Association of Chartered and Certified Accountants in 1986 (FCCA).
 He has been a member of ICPAS (or renamed Institute of Singapore Chartered Accountants) since 1985.

-He began his career with the public accounting firms of Ernst and Young and Price Waterhouse and subsequently became the Group Finance Manager at Scott Paper Singapore for three years.
+He began his career with the public accounting firms of Ernst and Young and PwC (formerly Price Waterhouse) and subsequently became the Group Finance Manager at Scott Paper Singapore for 3 years.

-Mr Clifton Tan was headhunted to start up the Estee Lauder Companies in Singapore where he served in different capacities for 27 years eventually leading the organisation as the Director - Finance & Administration and concurrently as the Regional Finance Director for the Asia Pacific Travel Retailing operations.
+Mr Tan was headhunted to start up the Estee Lauder Companies in Singapore where he served in different capacities for 27 years eventually leading the organisation as the Director - Finance & Administration and concurrently as the Regional Finance Director for the Asia Pacific Travel Retailing operations.